-The Portfolio IRR Calculation - Tracks my overall performance!
+The Portfolio IRR Calculation

-One irr calculation I perform, among others, is the Overall portfolio IRR.
-The reason for using an Overall internal rate of return Excel irr worksheet is to be able to track the performance of my portfolio over time.
+The reason for using an Overall IRR Worksheet is to be able to track the performance of my portfolio over time.

 By having an accurate indication of my investing performance, I am in a position to not only decide if I am making or losing money, but also to compare my performance to the relevant stock market index.
-In Australia, this is the All Ordinaries (All Ords).

 If my performance over time is no better than the relevant market index, then I would be saving myself a lot of time by taking Benjamin Graham's advice and investing in an index fund that tracks that market.